 The Commonwealth Short Story Prize has announced the five regional winners from Africa, Asia, Canada & Europe, Caribbean, and the Pacific regions.
-In partnership with Commonwealth Writers, Granta will publish each of the winning stories
+In partnership with Commonwealth Writers, Granta will publish each of the winning stories online this week.

 This selection introduces some of the most exciting emerging talents in the world, writers who bring a thrilling and essential glimpse of the world and the worlds that are within Britain.
 Today we begin with the winning entry from the Pacific region, ‘Two Girls in a Boat’ by Emma Martin.
-You can also read an interview with the author below.
+You can also read an interview with the author here.

 No. This was a tiredness that caused Hannah to walk into a travel agent in Clapham High Street on a grey Tuesday morning and buy a ticket to New Zealand.